major-mann/conditions/readme.md

     like prototype properties, and getter expressions.
 This also allows advanced manipulation of arrays.

+### Gotchas
+* When setting an object value onto a config object, the object will be deep cloned and replaced with config objects.
+TODO: Any other strange or unusual things...

 # Parser
 The core component of the conditions library.
 It parses config files and produces objects or arrays through which the configuration can be accessed.